sethaturnage/AlexaStockSkill/README.md

 # AlexaStockSkill
-Alexa Skill, written in C#
+Alexa Skill backend, written in C#.
+Pulls data from the IEX stock API, and returns ALEXA skill responses.